-What Would Happen to Christianity if Intelligent Life Discovered on Other Planets?
+What Would Happen to Christianity if Aliens Are Discovered?

-For his part, Jussi Sohlberg, a researcher at the Finnish center for the study of the Church, does not believe that the possible existence of life on other planets could threaten the Evangelical Lutheran doctrine.
-The finding of intelligent life, however, would have completely different consequences, according to the expert.
-The existence of intelligent extraterrestrial life raises some interesting questions, but the main one of them, according to Nissinen, is if the representatives of the distant civilizations, as well as the human, are in the image and likeness of God.
+Jussi Sohlberg, a researcher at the Finnish Center for the Study of the Church, holds a different perspective.
+He believes that the existence of life on other planets would not necessarily threaten the core tenets of Evangelical Lutheran doctrine.
+However, the discovery of intelligent extraterrestrial life would carry more significant implications.
+Nissinen further adds that one of the key questions arising from this scenario is whether these distant civilizations, like humans, are also created in the image and likeness of God.

 Total